Email Statuses

 Processed

-The mail message has been successfully queued by our ESP and is ready for delivery to the client’s email server.
+The mail message has been successfully queued by your email server and is ready for delivery to the client’s email server.

 Rejected

-If the mail message doesn’t successfully get added to our ESP’s queue, it is rejected and never sent to the client.
+If the mail message doesn’t successfully get added to your mail server's queue, it is rejected and never sent to the client.
 There can be a number of reasons for this:

 A previous email that you sent the client failed to be delivered.
 This could happen if their mail server outright rejected the email, if the client’s email server is misconfigured, their mailbox is full, or if mail server or email address doesn’t exist.